 However, when you inhale or force inspiration, in addition to the diaphragm contraction, you need the assistance of inhalation assisting muscles—thoracic mastoid muscle, trapezius, trapezius, and external intercostal muscles.

-The contraction of the papillary muscle of the thorax causes the sternum to lift up, and the contraction of the oblique muscle causes the upper ribs to lift up;
+The contraction of the papillary muscle of the thorax causes the sternum to lift, and the contraction of the oblique muscle causes the upper ribs to lift;

-Inspiratory muscles can be trained with supplementary equipment that provides some appropriate impedance, just like the dumbbells of normal arm muscles.
+Inspiratory muscles can be trained with additional equipment that provides appropriate impedance, just like the dumbbells of normal arm muscles.

 The trained inspiratory muscle can increase the depth and breadth of breathing, increase the efficiency of breathing, and further improve the performance of the exercise.